ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** Refresh the **Enrich data** tab in {{site.data.keyword.lakehouse_short}}.
 This will trigger a re-sync with IKC, and the newly created schema should become visible.

-## Invalid file associations in Pesto resource group through UI and engine restart issues
+## Invalid file associations in Presto resource group through UI and engine restart issues
 {: #known_issues14722}

-When an invalid file is associated for an engine in Pesto resource group through {{site.data.keyword.lakehouse_short}} UI, the engine will experience a restart.
+When an invalid file is associated for an engine in Presto resource group through {{site.data.keyword.lakehouse_short}} UI, the engine will experience a restart.
 However, the user interface may incorrectly display that the engine is using the newly assigned file.

 **Workaround:** If you find that the new file is not associated with {{site.data.keyword.lakehouse_short}} environment, reach out to IBM support for further assistance.